JetBrains/jetbrains_guide/sites/intellij-guide/contents/topics/navigation/index.md

 icon: fas fa-bezier-curve
 ---

-With IntelliJ, you can get around your code faster regardless of how large your projects are.
+With IntelliJ IDEA, you can get around your code faster regardless of how large your projects are.